stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 ## Working on Python Projects

-### Use pipenv for Virtual Environments

-Install [pipenv](https://pipenv.pypa.io) to manage your Python projects.
-It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code for style](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).

-The pipenv tool uses the _pip_ and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is compatible with other Python utilities.

-The [Python Guide tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/) shows you how to work with _pipenv_.

-> [Hatch](https://ofek.dev/hatch) may replace pipenv, but it is not yet fully supported by code editors and third-party tools.

 ### Working with Multiple Versions of Python

 If you need to develop with several different versions of Python, use [pyenv](https://github.com/pyenv/pyenv).
 This tool enables you to install multiple versions of Python on the same system, and switch between them.